maisiesadler/maisiesadler.github.io/_posts/2021-11-04-distributed-systems.md

 The [fallacies of distributed systems](http://wiki.c2.com/?EightFallaciesOfDistributedComputing) tell us that we cannot rely on the network to be reliable or secure.
 We must decide for each operation when we encounter a failure; wait, retry or cancel?

+## Wait

+How likely is it that the result is just about to be returned?

+If a network connection is open for an extended period not only does it have more time to fail but it is consuming resources and could block potentially successful calls.

+Use observability to guide what is an acceptable time to wait and use timeouts to cancel after it is unlikely to return successfully.

+Another option for waiting for available resources is to use events and queues, messages can be consumed at a steady rate.
+This rate can be increased by scaling the component, ensuring the rate isn't so high we start overwhelming downstream resources such as databases.

+## Retry

+In a distributed system it is possible that a process is hanging due to a transient failure and that retrying the call could be successful.
+This can be done in memory or by re-queuing a message.

+This can introduce some complications to be aware of
+- **Duplicates** - If the operation is not [idempotent](https://en.wikipedia.org/wiki/Idempotence) we must add a request identifier and de-duplicate
+- **Ordering** - Out of order messages can apply updates incorrectly, this can potentially be dealt with using timestamps or versions
+- **Retry Storm** - Too many retries can end up doing more harm than good

+## Cancel

+Is it acceptable to degrade certain functionality if it means other, potentially more critical, operations can continue?

+Isolated functionality can be switched off using bulkheads and circuit breakers, this protects downstream resources and also allows the application to continue processing other potentially successful operations.
+Traffic can be intermittently let through to test if service can be resumed.

+## Other provisions

+There are some patterns we can use in an attempt to make it less likely to encounter a failure however, we must be aware of their trade-offs.

+### Scaling

+We can add more resources to be able to handle more requests.

+However, we must be cautious of overwhelming downstream resources.

+### Cache

+If we know what queries we expect to receive, we can serve the results from a cache.

+The trade-off here is that the user will not always see the latest data.

+### Isolation

+If critical operations are isolated then prevent them from being affected by failure in other parts of the system.

+Isolation also allows teams to independently maintain different system capabilities.

+### Events

+Reduce coupling between systems by using events for notifications.

+This is not a good pattern if the caller needs to know that the message has been processed before returning.

 ## Observability

 Observability is key to be able to navigate operations through a complex, distributed system.
 It gives us operational visibility and helps us understand system bottlenecks.